newjersey/innovation.nj.gov/content/_impactreport2024/disability-hub.md

 menu-title: "Disability Information Hub"
 title-image:
   image: /assets/images/impact-report/2024/header/disabilityhub.jpg
+example-image:
+  title: What New Jerseyans See
+  image-url: "/assets/images/impact-report/2024/examples/disabilityhub.png"
+  caption: The landing page for the new Disability Information Hub, which organizes key information around specific needs and an individual’s disability for ease of use.
 previous-page:
   title: Increased visits from Spanish-language users to Business.NJ.gov by nearly 800%, drove nearly 6 million engagements with college degree completion programs, and connected tens of thousands of New Jerseyans with career services
   link: "/impact-report/2024/communication-and-engagement-lab"